rjspencer/docs/theming.md

 Recommended block: EventView

+### if:EventHasPhoto
+Check to see if an has a photo associated with it

 ### if:EventHasPrice
 Check if an event has a price.
 Note that a price of "0" is considered a price, as it is free.